imoralescs/imoralescs.github.io/javascript.md

 ## Objects

 Javascript have five core primitive data type, they are immutable: Number, String, Boolean, Undefined and Null.
 An Object is an unordered list of primitive data type that is stored as a serie of name value pairs.
-Each item in the list is called a property and function are called methods.
+Each unique keys that correspond to a value we'll call this pair a `property`.

 ### Ways to create or instantiate: